bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 9
 X>
-X> Compare the addition definition to Definition 19 in chapter 2.
+X> Compare the addition definition to Definition 19 in Chapter 2.

 ### 5.2.1.
 First proof (auto-inference and existence)